Martchus/tageditor/README.md

 - preferred padding: If the file needs to be rewritten the preferred padding is used.

 However, it is also possible to force rewriting the entire file.

+Taking advantage of padding is currently not supported when dealing with Ogg stream.

 ## Download / repository
 I currently provide packages for Arch Linux and Windows.
 For more information checkout my